jordandub1/work-day-scheduler/README.md

 ## Challenges

 * The most challenging aspect of this application was using a conditional statement with the current time (moment JS) to correctly display for the end user which events are in the past, present, or future.
+* I also ran into an issue with GitHub which forced me to use: git push -u origin main.

 Here is a link to the deployed webpage: https://jordandub1.github.io/work-day-scheduler/